 This post contains affiliate links.

 In the winter I like to saute kohlrabi with nuts.
-But at this time of the year it is great served raw.
+But at this time of the year it is great served raw because it has wonderful crisp texture.
 No matter the season, knowing how to prepare it, cut it and make it into a yummy dish is super helpful!